sadra-safaei/imu-step-counter/README.md

 ## Experimental Setup

-The experiments investigated the effect of gait condition and sensor placement on step detection.
+The experiments investigated the effect of **sensor placement** and **gait condition** on step detection.

 ### Waist-Mounted Sensor

-The primary sensor placement was around the **waist/pelvic region**, selected to capture acceleration associated with body motion during walking.
+The sensor was mounted around the waist/abdominal region for experiments involving:

-Experiments included:

-* Walking trials
+* Walking
-* Continuous walking
-* Segmented walking protocols
-* Running trials
+* Running

+These experiments were used to evaluate step detection under different gait conditions.

 ### Neck-Mounted Sensor

-Additional walking trials were conducted with the IMU mounted near the **back of the neck**.
+Additional walking experiments were conducted with the IMU mounted near the back of the neck.

-This setup was used to investigate whether a different sensor location could provide a more distinguishable acceleration pattern for step detection.
+This setup was used to investigate step detection with a different sensor placement.

-The corresponding experimental data and results are included in the repository.

 ---